Pete Jowsey Physiotherapy & Acupuncture

 Picture

-Optimal Loading – many people think you have to completely rest a new injury; this is not the case.
+Optimal Loading – Many people think you have to completely rest a new injury; this is not the case.
 As soon as you are able to it is a good idea to load the injury gently within tolerance (so not wincing in pain, moving very abnormally, guarding it, or limping!).
 Gradual loading of soft tissue injuries has been show to promote a faster healing rate than complete rest, just don’t load it too much too soon.
 Let the pain levels and the quality of your movement guide you.

 Pete Jowsey MSc MMACP MCSP HCPC www.pjphysio.co.uk